All hail the almighty chia seed!

-Mary’s Organic Superseed Crackers is our most absolute favourite brand of crackers.
-Mary’s crackers are jam packed with superseeds, pseudograins, and other wholesome and healthy ingredients.
+Mary’s Organic Superseed Crackers is our most absolute favorite brand of crackers.
+Mary’s crackers are jam-packed with superseeds, pseudograins, and other wholesome and healthy ingredients.
 They are gluten-free, filled with fibre, crunchy, tasty and once you get into the Mary’s you’ll never go back!

 And, of course we can’t let you read through this entire article about the benefits of chia seeds without leaving you with an incredibly simple, delicious chia seed pudding recipe.